 - 2 teaspoons low-sodium Tamari or soy sauce

-- about 1-pound sushi grade Ahi tuna fillet, about 1-inch thick (see notes)
+- 1 pound Ahi tuna fillet, sushi grade (about 1-inch thick - see notes)

 - sea salt and freshly grated black pepper

 Add the wasabi and Tamari (or soy sauce) to a small sauté pan and use a small whisk to blend until it’s smooth.